Вы просматриваете версию 3.1. Для самой новой информации, перейдите на страницу для версии 4

 Add - click to add a new component to the library document.
 The New Component dialog will open.
 Enter the required name for the new component to be added to the list.
 A blank sheet will be opened in the design editor window ready for you to define the component.

 Delete - click to permanently delete the selected component(s) from the library document.
 A confirmation dialog will open asking whether or not to proceed with the deletion.

 Edit - click to open the Properties panel in which you can view/edit properties associated with the active component.
 The panel provides access to create links to new models or edit existing ones.
 Double-clicking on a Design Item ID entry will also open the Properties panel.

 Right-clicking on an entry in the Components list will open a menu of commands.

 The commands are as follows:

-+symbol (expandable) next to them.
+Multi-part components appear in the list with (expand) next to them.
 Each part is listed as a sub-entry below.

 In sections of the panel where multiple columns of data exist, the data may be sorted by any column by clicking on the header for that column.
 Click once to sort in ascending order; click again to sort in descending order.